icopy-site/awesome/docs/awesome/awesome-executable-packing.md

 - [Shrinker](https://web.archive.org/web/20081022073034/http://www.blinkinc.com/shrinker.htm) - Compresses (up to 70%) 16 and 32 bit Windows and real mode DOS programs.
 - [tElock](https://www.softpedia.com/get/Programming/Packers-Crypters-Protectors/Telock.shtml) - Telock is a practical tool that intends to help developers who want to protect their work and reduce the size of the executable files.
 - [TTProtect](http://www.ttprotect.com) - Professional protection tool designed for software developers to protect their PE applications against illegal modification or decompilation.
+- [UPX-Scrambler](https://defacto2.net/f/a520164?packer=upxs) - Scrambler for files packed with UPX (up to 1.06) so that they cannot be unpacked with the '-d' option.
 - [WinLite](http://www.win3x.org/win3board/viewtopic.php?t=1435&language=en) - Compresses Windows executables (such as Pklite, Diet or Wwpack) for executables programs under DOS.
 - [WinUpack](https://www.sac.sk/download/pack/wupck039.zip) - Graphical interface for Upack, a command-line program used to create self-extracting archives from Windows PE files.
 - [XComp](http://www.soft-lab.de/JoKo/index_old.htm) - PE32 image file packer and rebuilder.